dylanleclair/tip2thetop/README.md

 ```

 2.)
 Make sure you have Java8 installed as you will need it to run the application.
-...Recent versions such as JDK 11 lack support for JavaFX.
+...
+Recent versions such as JDK 11 lack support for JavaFX.

 Instructions on the installation of Java can be found [here](https://www.java.com/en/download/help/download_options.xml)